adrielcafe/dalek/README.md

 #### Why *Dalek*?
 [Daleks](https://en.wikipedia.org/wiki/Dalek) are a fictional extraterrestrial race of mutants portrayed in [Doctor Who](https://en.wikipedia.org/wiki/Doctor_Who).

-They are creatures living inside a tank-like robotic shell, and this is basically how this library works: your code (the "creature") is wrapped and executed inside a state machine (the "robotic shell").
+They are creatures that live inside a tank-like robotic shell, and this is basically how this library works: your code (the "creature") is wrapped and executed inside a state machine (the "robotic shell").

 ## Motivation
 Let's imagine the following scenario: you need to retrieve a `Post` object from a REST API, something like: